-Research and Passion for Collecting - are the two words I will use to summarise the reasons behind Prinseps
+Research and Passion for Collecting are the two driving forces that summarize the motive behind Prinseps.

-I have spend most of my career in finance and in investment management / hedge funds.
-A part of the training that comes with working in funds is one of due diligence.
-In hedge funds for example it is common for brokers to suggest trades / trade ideas - possibly one in twenty or even lesser get implemented.
-It is a due diligence process , which includes in-depth research and consultations with various that helps to find the best trade ideas.
-The responsibility is immense - it's someone else's money after all.
+I have spent most of my career in finance, and in dealing with investment management and hedge funds.
+A part of the training that comes with working with funds involves rigorous due diligence, to an extent not understood by many.
+In hedge funds, for example, it is common for brokers to suggest trades or trade ideas.
+Possibly one in twenty or even less gets implemented.
+This is a due diligence process that includes in-depth research, and a complete immersion into the subject, helping to find the best trade ideas.
+The responsibility is immense.

-A similar due diligence (what my friends in the art world refer to as excessive due diligence) is needed in the Art market.
-I have been actually been called a detective agency by a reputed Art restorer, but to me its just the usual due diligence process and with a rigor that most people are not familiar with and certainly surprised by.
+A similar due diligence (what my friends in the art world refer to as excessive) is needed in the Art market.
+I have actually been called a detective agency by a reputed restorer!
+However, for me, this is just the usual process and carried out with a rigor that most people are not familiar with, and that certainly takes them by surprise.

-A transparent art market in India has essentially existed since the early 2000s - if one thinks about this,one realises that the organised market for art and collectables in India is still very nascent - it has a long ways to go.
-The limited number of collectors and even further limited number of private museums has kept valuations quite low in comparison to the size of the country's growing economy.
+A transparent art market has essentially existed in India since the early 2000s.
+Thinking about this,one realizes that the organized market for art and collectibles in India is still very nascent and has a long way to go.
+The limited number of collectors and an even further the limited number of private museums have kept valuations quite low in comparison to the size of the country's growing economy.

 Why another auction house?
-Every auction house has their niche – artists that they are familiar with or collectors of a particular artists from whom them can source quality art works.
-But by definition a niche is always limited and brings about opportunities for those with a different niche.
-Further a country like China has a thousand+ auction houses and probably at least 20 of international repute - in India that number would be easily counted in one finger.
+Every auction house has their niche – artists they are familiar with or collectors of a particular artist from whom they can source quality art works.
+By definition a niche is always limited and this brings forth opportunities for those with a different niche.
+A country like China has over a thousand auction houses, among which probably twenty, at least, are of international repute.
+But in India that number can be easily counted on one finger alone.

-I do think Prinseps is well positioned !
+In this scenario, I do believe Prinseps is well positioned.